nomic/tendril/README.md

  * @property {String} path - absolute path of directory to crawl
  * @property {String} [postfix=''] - String to append to filenames as services
- * @property {Boolean} [lazy=true] - only load if required by another service
+ * @property {Boolean} [lazy=true] - only load if required by another service */
- * @property {Array} order - ordered dependencies to be immediately loaded */

 /*